-Welcome to the X Gym stair training page!
-This page is for everyone, ranging from tower running enthusiasts, to first-time stair climbers.
+Welcome to the X Gym stair page!
+This page is for everyone, ranging from pro tower racers, to first-time climbers.
 It will be updated often with more information, so check back soon!

-Our third climb, on December 6th this year, is the 56 floor run up the WaMu tower (pictured above right).
-They now call it called the “Tower at 1201 3rd Ave” since Chase took over Washington Mutual bank, but it will always be the WaMu building to the locals.
+Our third climb, always on the first Thursday evening in December, is the 56 floor run up the WaMu tower (pictured above left).
+They now call it the “Tower at 1201 3rd Ave,” but it will always be the WaMu building to us locals.
 This race benefits the Cystic Fibrosis Foundation and like the Big Climb, it also sells out each year.
-Kourtney also holds this course record, and the X Gym won “Fastest Gym” the last three years in a row.
+X Gym climbers also hold the male, female and team records in this building.
 Click here to go to the site for this year’s climb.

 If you are new to stair climbing, don’t let the laser-fast winning times intimidate you.
 It’s really about the fund-raising for these worthy causes.
 It’s OK to just take your time and enjoy yourself!
 That way you will be more likely to come back every year and continue to raise money for these great organizations that truly change lives.